Skip to content

 • Async and sync support — every class ships an Async and a synchronous variant; sync endpoints run in a thread pool

-• One-call setupconfigure_app(app) registers error handlers, Prometheus middleware, OpenTelemetry instrumentation, locale detection, request logging, and a request-size limit
+• One-call setupconfigure_app(app) registers error handlers, Prometheus middleware, OpenTelemetry instrumentation, locale detection, optional request logging, and a concurrency limit

 • Prometheus metrics/metrics endpoint with request count, latency histogram, and in-flight requests (optional extra)